2022 Guide to Student Housing in Seoul

 90 Day Korean is a great way to learn Korean.

-If you need assistance with the contract signing/house finding process, there are a few options.
+There are a few options if you need assistance with the contract signing/house-finding process.
 Ziptoss is a service that will help you in every step of the housing journey – all the way from finding the right house to signing a contract.
 All in English!

 If you want assistance with inquiring into housing, or if you need help contacting realtors, I recommend checking out Gowonderfully.
-They are a fantastic personal assistant service and they can help bridge the language barrier.
+They are a fantastic personal assistant service that can help bridge the language barrier.

 Student Housing FAQ

 Below are some frequently asked questions about student housing in Seoul.
-If you want more detailed answers on each, please read through the reverent sections of the post above as it has more in-depth answers.
+If you want more detailed answers on each, please read through the relevant sections of the post above, as it has more in-depth answers.

-However, if you are looking for a quick answer then feel free to read the questions below!
+However, if you are looking for a quick answer, please read the questions below!

 How Expensive Is Student Housing in Seoul?